 - In typical grand jury proceedings there is no judge present, and the only lawyer present is the prosecutor.

 - The rules of evidence do not apply, meaning that a wide range of evidence may be submitted to a grand jury even though that evidence may not be admissible in a criminal trial.

 - The defendant does not normally testify at a grand jury, and is not present for grand jury proceedings unless present to testify.

 Grand jury proceedings are closed to the public and are confidential, although transcripts of a grand jury witness's testimony will have to be provided to the defense if that witness later testifies at trial.

 When charges are sought through grand jury proceedings, a prosecutor reviews all of the evidence available in the case, and assembles the evidence for presentation to a grand jury, along with testimony of witnesses.
 After the prosecution presents its case, the grand jury decides whether or not the defendant should face a criminal charge and go to trial.

 A grand jury may be used by a prosecutor to help build a case, by using the subpoena power to collect evidence and to compel sworn witness testimony that will help clarify whether criminal acts occurred, who committed those acts, and whether criminal charges are likely to succeed if a prosecution is commenced.

 The exact manner in which criminal cases are handled varies from state to state, and from county to county.
 Typical procedures include the following court proceedings:

-Preliminary Examination - For defendants charged with felony offenses and not indicted by other means under the laws of their state, such as through grand jury proceedings, a hearing to review if there is probable cause to believe that a crime was committed and that the defendant was the person who committed the crime.
+Preliminary Examination: For defendants charged with felony offenses and not indicted by other means under the laws of their state, such as through grand jury proceedings, a preliminary hearing is scheduled to review if there is probable cause to believe that a crime was committed and that the defendant was the person who committed the crime.